Overview

 AutoMarks (MLCAD'24) proposed an automated and transferable watermarking framework that leverages graph neural networks to reduce the watermark search overheads during the placement stage.

-ICMarks proposed the first quality-preserving and robust watermarking framework for modern physical design to safeguard IC layout IP.
+ICMarks (TCAD'25) proposed the first quality-preserving and robust watermarking framework for modern physical design to safeguard IC layout IP.